-Layer the bottom of a shallow dish with white and black sesame seeds.
+Layer the bottom of a shallow dish with white and black sesame seeds for dredging.

 Sushi-grade tuna steaks are so easy to prep.
 Brush them with canola oil and sprinkle with salt and pepper.